Experiment 3

 At 90°

-Let's take the time to analyse those graphics.
-First, we see that when we are at 0 degree are 90 degree, there's no interference.
-By placing the polarizer P1 in the same angle as one of the slit, we know for sure in which slit the photon went.
-We become in a single slit experiment.
-We see the pattern at 0 and 90 degree have a little shift.
-This shift represent the spacing between both slit.
-As each slit act as single slit, the product a diffraction pattern centered in front of them.
+Let us analyze these graphs.
+First, at 0 degrees and 90 degrees, there is no interference.
+By placing polarizer P1 at the same angle as one of the slit polarizers, we know for certain through which slit the photon passed.
+It behaves like a single-slit experiment.
+The patterns at 0 and 90 degrees show a slight shift relative to each other.
+This shift represents the spacing between the slits.
+Since each slit acts as a single slit, each produces a diffraction pattern centered in front of it.

 Theory and equations